mikependon/RepoDB.NET/pages/tutorials/get-started-mysql.md

 RepoDb is a hybrid .NET ORM library for [MySQL](https://www.nuget.org/packages/RepoDb.MySql) RDBMS.
 The project is hosted at [Github](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySql) and is licensed with [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.html).

+The [MySqlConnector](https://www.nuget.org/packages/RepoDb.MySqlConnector) driver has newly been supported  and is hosted at [Github](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySqlConnector) as well.

 #### Installation

 The library can be installed via Nuget.
 In your Package Manager Console, you can type the code snippets below.